raspberrypilearning/remote-control-buggy/en/step_1.md

 ## Introduction

-This project assumes that you've already built a motorised buggy, such as the one in the [Build a buggy resource](../build-a-buggy).
+This project assumes that you've already built a motorised buggy controlled by a Raspberry Pi, such as the one in the [Build a buggy resource](../build-a-buggy).

 With your buggy built, it is now time to add in mechanisms to allow you to remotely control the buggy using one of the following methods: